 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
-Exterior GFCI was not operating properly - Repair and/or replace as necessary.
+Exterior outlets tested were in normal working order.
+Garage door hinge plate in the upper middle of the door is broken, repair or replace as necessary.